Keyboard Shortcuts

 history | grep keyword | Search history for a specific command |

 Press Ctrl+R, then start typing part of a command you used before.
 The terminal will search your history and show the most recent match.
 Press Ctrl+R again to cycle through older matches.
-Press Enter to run it, or Esc to cancel.
+Press Enter to run it, or Ctrl+G to cancel and return to an empty prompt.
+(Esc behavior varies by shell — it may accept the match for editing rather than canceling.)
 This is one of the biggest time-savers once you get used to it.

 Process Control